joru10/loggerApp/README.md

 ## Usage

+1. Configure Activity Categories:
+   - Access the configuration panel
+   - Create custom categories for your activities
+   - Add relevant keywords for each category
+   - Set category colors for reports

+2. Record Activities:
-1. Click the "Start Recording" button to begin recording
+   - Click the "Start Recording" button
-2. Speak into your microphone to log your activities
+   - Speak into your microphone to log your activities
+   - Mention times and durations for better tracking
-3. View real-time transcription as you speak
+   - View real-time transcription as you speak
-4. Click "Stop Recording" to finish
+   - Click "Stop Recording" to finish

-5. The recording and transcript will be processed:
+3. Activity Processing:
    - Audio and transcript are saved
    - LLM analyzes the transcript for activities
+   - Activities are automatically categorized
+   - Times and durations are extracted or defaulted
-   - Activities are stored for daily report generation
+   - Activities are stored for reporting

 ## Report Generation

 ### Per-Recording Analysis
 - Each recording is analyzed to identify specific activities
-- Activities are categorized and stored for aggregation
+- Activities are automatically categorized based on content
+- Time tracking with smart defaults:
+  - Explicit times are extracted when mentioned
+  - Default 15-minute duration when unspecified
+  - Recording timestamp used for undefined start times

 ### Daily Reports
 - End-of-day consolidation of all recorded activities
+- Activities grouped by category
+- Time-based analysis of daily work
-- Intelligent summarization of daily accomplishments
+- Intelligent summarization of accomplishments
-- Activity categorization and time tracking
+- Category-based time tracking

-### Monthly Reports (Planned)
+### Monthly Reports
 - Monthly activity patterns and trends
-- Productivity analysis
+- Category-based aggregation
 - Time allocation insights
+- Productivity analysis by category
+- Visual representations of time distribution

 ## Browser Support